The Celtic Warrior's Arsenal: Forging Iron, Bronze, and Leather

 Celtic armor stands as a testament to the fusion of function and artistic vision.
 The smith forged not just protective gear but a vessel of myth, status, and power.
 From the practical interlinking of iron rings to the luminous red enamel of a bronze helmet, every piece of equipment carried meaning.
 Modern re-enactors and filmmakers draw heavily from these designs, but the originals—like the Battersea Shield or the Agris Helmet—remain unmatched in their complexity.
 By understanding the materials and designs of Celtic armor, we see a people who valued beauty and bravery in equal measure.

-For further reading: See the British Museum’s collections on the Battersea Shield and Waterloo Helmet.
-The Irish bog bodies have yielded hints of leather armor.
+For further reading: See the British Museum's collections on the Battersea Shield and Waterloo Helmet.
+The National Museums Scotland hold the Torrs Pony-cap and other examples of Celtic metalwork.
 For experimental reconstruction, see articles from the EXARC network.